Command line text editing

 Cheatsheets

-Despite its minimal appearance, vim
+Despite its minimal appearance, vim is a full-featured

 text editor that can do everything that you might want.
 As you’ve seen,